azalty/dbd-autostruggle/README.md

+# This is actually INDEV

 # dbd-autostruggle
 An Autostruggle script for Dead by Daylight. (legit and legal) This is allowed and legit, legal.
 You will **NOT** be banned for that. (devs and EAC said they won't ban you for that)

-# dbd-autowiggle
-It's an AutoWiggle script for Dead by Daylight.
-This is allowed and legit, legal.
-You will **NOT** be banned for that.

 ### How to install